-The following diagram overviews how the Disciplined Agile (DA) framework enables agile delivery governance.
+The following diagram overviews how the Disciplined Agile (DA) toolkit enables agile delivery governance.
 There are two aspects to this diagram: Strategies followed by an agile or lean delivery team that enable governance and the external workflow with people or groups outside of the delivery team that support agile delivery governance.
 In this blog posting we overview how to support agile delivery governance.

 The diagram also called out several important workflows with other teams or activities.
 This reflects that fact that IT governance addresses a wide range of concerns, many of which affect IT delivery teams.
 These external teams/activities support the governance of disciplined agile delivery teams in the following manner: